Thor Broadcast Logo

 Question:

 I work for a commercial AV integrator and am looking for some insight into configuring one of your modulators.
 The project in particular is for a new senior living facility that we would like to integrate a local video feed from a camera into one of their channels via their Comcast cable TV.
-At the senior living facility's other existing location, they currently have a H-2ADHD-QAM-IP-LL that modulates an HDMI signal onto channel 918 of their residence's cable boxes.
-The facility configured the device prior to us taking them on as a client so all we did from a configuration standpoint was provide them with an HDMI source that modulated into the system.
-I have reached out to the local cable/internet provider Comcast and they said they no longer support this type of system.
-Is this something your hardware could fit for the application or is it being phased out by the cable TV providers?
+At the senior living facility's other existing location, they currently have a H-2ADHD-QAM-IP-LL that modulates an HDMI signal onto channel 918 of their residents' cable boxes.
+The facility configured the device prior to us taking them on as a client, so all we did from a configuration standpoint was provide them with an HDMI source that modulated into the system.
+I have reached out to the local cable/internet provider Comcast, and they said they no longer support this type of system.
+Is this something your hardware could fit for the application, or is it being phased out by the cable TV providers?

 Answer: